- Fibromyalgia Overview Slideshow

 While widespread pain, fatigue, and sleep disturbances are the defining symptoms of the syndrome, fibromyalgia is associated with many other symptoms.
 Disordered thinking (cognitive disturbances) is often referred to as "fibro fog."
 Patients describe difficulty with attention and completing tasks, as well as a general sense of being in a fog.

 Depression and anxiety are present in 30%-50% of patients at the time of diagnosis with fibromyalgia.
 Headaches are present in more than half of patients.
-Patients also may have a variety of poorly understood pain symptoms, including abdominal pain, dry eyes, dry mouth, chest wall pain, pelvic pain, and bladder symptoms, heart palpitations, numbness and tingling, multiple allergies and chemical sensitivities, weight gain, and others.
+Patients also may have a variety of poorly understood additional symptoms, including abdominal pain, diarrhea, constipation, nausea, dry eyes, dry mouth, chest wall pain, pelvic pain, and bladder symptoms, heart palpitations, numbness and tingling (pins and needles), multiple allergies and chemical sensitivities, weight gain, and others.